Chart Color Schemes

 Pagewood is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Pagewood, as per the latest Census, consisted of 75.4% houses and 24.6% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Sydney metro had 55.9% houses and 44.1% other dwellings.
-The home ownership rate in Pagewood was 39.3%, with the rest of dwellings either mortgaged (34.5%) or rented (26.2%).
+In Pagewood, as per the latest Census evaluation, 75.4% of dwellings were houses while 24.6% consisted of other types such as semi-detached homes, apartments, and 'other' dwellings.
+This is compared to Sydney metropolitan areas where 55.9% of dwellings are houses and 44.1% are other types.
+Home ownership in Pagewood stood at 39.3%, with mortgaged dwellings accounting for 34.5% and rented dwellings making up 26.2%.
 The median monthly mortgage repayment in the area was $3,250, higher than Sydney metro's average of $2,427.
-The median weekly rent figure was recorded at $460, compared to Sydney metro's $470.
-Nationally, Pagewood's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+The median weekly rent figure in Pagewood was recorded at $460 compared to Sydney metro's $470.
+Nationally, Pagewood's median monthly mortgage repayments were significantly higher than the Australian average of $1,863 while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing